sumanth7605/Challenge-for-Cloud-DevOps/README.md

 # Ansible Installation Cmds

-sudo yum update -y

-sudo yum install python3 python3-pip -y

-sudo yum -y install https://dl.fedoraproject.org/pub/epel/epel-release-latest-8.noarch.rpm

-sudo yum install  --enablerepo epel-playground  ansible
+sudo amazon-linux-extras install ansible2

-ansible --version

 # Create private and public keys and copy the id_rsa.pub key to remote server for passwordless and run the below cmds to install jenkins.

 ssh-keygen

+ansible -i hosts all -m ping

 ansible-playbook -i hosts jenkins.yaml